Where to Discuss?

 Path

-The macro function is simply just creating class instance with path arguments.
-Just be aware that path in linux and windows is different.
+The macro function simply creates a class instance with path arguments.
+Be mindful that paths differ between Linux and Windows systems.

 Merge CSV: Calc Macro: Main Method